 I promise to have a limo pick him up at 6:30.
 The Youth Group starts at 7:30, an ungodly time for NYC scenesters.

 Rehearsal goes well.
 We play mostly early 60’s dance songs, like ‘Twist and Shout,’ which is a song the early Beatles covered.
 Also, ‘Roll over Beethoven’, ‘Long Tall Sally,’ ‘Rock and Roll Music,’ and ‘Kansas City.’
 We also do Elvis’s ‘I got a Woman’ to be ready for an encore.
 John insists we not do songs he wrote with Paul McCartney to avoid problems with Paul’s new wife Linda, who’s father is the music lawyer.
-I plead for ‘Hey, Jude,’ changing it to the original ‘Hey, Jules,’ as a mood setting introduction for all the Jace’s Place’s kids who have been abandoned.
+I plead for ‘Hey, Jude,’ changing it back to the original ‘Hey, Jules,’ as a mood setting introduction for all the Jace’s Place’s kids who have been abandoned.
 Father and son have a long conversation about their issues, finally agreeing this is John’s attempt to bridge the gap after his divorce from Julian’s mother, Cynthia.
-Jules is a bit teary-eyed once it’s agreed to start the set with his song.
+Jules is a bit teary-eyed once we agree to start the set with his song.
 I explain why Burroughs will open the concert with a poem.
 John instantly gets the Beat connection.
 Ringo laughs when John explains who Burroughs is.
-Jace signed ‘serendipity’ to me.
+Jace signs ‘serendipity’ to me.
 Our spirits are up-beat while the mood descends into Dark Ages Goth.

-At the Cathedral I’m in full-on performance mode, taking care of the equipment set-up and sound check.
+At the Cathedral I am in full-on performance mode, taking care of the equipment set-up and sound check.
 I ask Father Frank to orchestrate the seating, making sure the kids are up front and center; I ask that the Jewish kids be in the first pews.
 The youth group kids can host the Jace’s Places kids.
 I get to briefly say hello to Aaron and Paul.
 They are laughing at me while I run around organizing.

 Bill Burroughs is sitting in the ready room with John and Ringo, regaling them with tales of drug escapades with Paul Bowles in 1950s Marrakesh Morocco .